 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
-Our mission is to help you find your calling in life.Take the Sokanu Career Test
+Our mission is to help you find your calling in life.Take the career test

 Would you make a good psychologist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-Psychologists typically do the following:
+A psychologist will typically do the following:

 Psychologists seek to understand and explain thoughts, emotions, feelings, and behaviour.
 Depending on the topic of study, psychologists use techniques such as observation, assessment, and experimentation to develop theories about the beliefs and feelings that influence a person’s actions.

 Psychologists often gather information and evaluate behaviour through controlled laboratory experiments, psychoanalysis, or psychotherapy.
 They also may administer personality, performance, aptitude, or intelligence tests.
-They look for patterns of behaviour or cause-and-effect relationships between events, and use this information when testing theories in their research or treating patients
+They look for patterns of behaviour or cause-and-effect relationships between events, and use this information when testing theories in their research or treating patients.

 Some psychologists work alone, which may include independent research or individually counselling patients.
 Others work as part of a healthcare team, collaborating with physicians, social workers, and others to treat illness and promote overall wellness.
 Many clinical and counselling psychologists in private practice have their own offices and can set their own schedules.
-Other typical workplaces include clinics, hospitals, rehabilitation facilities, and community and mental health centers.
+Other typical workplaces include clinics, hospitals, rehabilitation facilities, and community and mental health centres.
 Most research psychologists work in colleges and universities, government agencies, or private research organizations.

 Psychologists in private practice can often set their own hours, and many work part time as independent consultants.
 However, they often offer evening or weekend hours to accommodate clients.
 Those employed in hospitals, nursing homes, or other healthcare facilities may also have evening or weekend shifts.
 Most psychologists working in clinics, government, industry, or schools work full-time schedules during regular business hours.